Recently, I have started to use parts of my SmartHome to the Zigbee standard.

 Eureka!
 A POINT got in during the configuration!
 Now the thing works.
 I can access the frontend.

-But now the next problem arises, we have bought a thermostat from MOES "BHT-002" for the start of our smarthome.
+But now the next problem appears, we got a thermostat from MOES "BHT-002" for the start of our smart home.
 (Key point: energy saving) But I can't get the thing paired.
-It's obviously because of the part.
-The description (manual) is very simple and research on the net has not yielded much.
-The problem is that the room temperature is measured 1.5 degrees too high.
+It's obviously the part.
+The description (manual) is kept very simple and research on the net didn't bring much either.
+The problem is that the room temperature is recorded 1.5 degrees too high.
 That was the trigger for the Zigbee project.

 It's like that sometimes, one thing sets off a chain of events.